wolverineks/react-native-qrcode/README.md

     TypeError: Cannot read property 'decelerationRate' of undefined
 ```

 `react-native-qrcode` relies on some native code.
-To skip using the native code and continue testing yuor components, mock `react-native-qrcode`.
+To skip using the native code and continue testing your components, mock `react-native-qrcode`.

 ```javascript
 //testSetup.js